aijame/aijame.github.io/README.md

 # Founding Editor

-“If academia can’t evolve with AI, then it deserves to be replaced by journals like this one.”
+“If academia can’t evolve with AI, then it deserves to be replaced by journals like this one.
+The LAJAN is for those liberal scientists who were told they didn’t belong in academia by bullying— because sometimes, exile is where innovation begins.”

 > DANIEL SAATCHI